 By the end of this article, you’ll find yourself motivated and equipped to plan your own peer-to-peer fundraising campaign!

-Time-specific p2p fundraising efforts are usually spread over the course of a few weeks or even months.
+Time-specific peer-to-peer fundraising efforts are usually spread over the course of a few weeks or even months.
 Peer-to-peer fundraising campaigns with a set time period are a great way to provide a beginning, middle, and end.
 Creating a powerful beginning by drumming up excitement, then having a midway check-in with fundraisers will help keep them engaged.
 Planning an end event is a thrilling way to finish the race and give your cause some urgency!

 As you have learned above, peer-to-peer fundraising can be very effective and fun for everyone!
-Below we have broken down the steps to help you and your organization get started.

 What is your event?
 Who is taking the lead?
 What type of event do you want to plan?
 By ironing out all of your details, you will not only manage stress levels internally but also ensure a trusting relationship with your fundraisers.